Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 displacement.
 This page outlines the proposed social relocation insurance program available to all citizens for voluntary relocation to help Storslysia manage its exposure to displacement risk arising from catastrophic climate-related events.
-The program aims to do this by providing monetary incentives for citizens to move out of high-risk geographic regions

 ### Key Objectives

-(TODO)
+There are 3 key objectives for the proposed program:
+1. To provide coverage for all citizens of Storslysia against the financial impacts of emergency displacement.
+2. To encourage voluntary, proactive relocation to less risky geographic regions to reduce  economic costs with a high degree of certainty.
+3. To prevent costs arising from relocation (voluntary or catastrophe-related displacement) from exceeding 10% of Storslysia’s gross domestic product (GDP) each year with a high degree of certainty.

 ### Key Metrics